Title

 Fidel V. Ramos revokes the provisions of Executive Order No. 494, ensuring the Philippine Coconut Authority retains its charter and structure amid public interest concerns.

-First, the PCA was not among the government corporations identified for privatization under Proclamation No. 50; second, the PCA's corporate and regulatory functions cannot be replaced by a regular bureau's line functions.
+Among others: (1) PCA was not identified for privatization/divestment/dissolution under Proclamation No. 50; (2) PCA’s structure combines corporate and regulatory functions and cannot be replaced by the basic line functions of an ordinary bureau; the Department of Agriculture had not included PCA for regularization.

-The PCA's charter as embodied in Presidential Decree No. 232, as revised by PD Nos.
-961 and 1468, remains in force and effect without repeal or amendment.
+The PCA’s charter remains in force and effect: Presidential Decree No. 232, as revised by Presidential Decrees Nos.
+961 and 1468.

 Analyze Cases Smarter, Faster